 When Sarah walks alone along the desolate beach one day she find an unconscious man, who has been brought to land by the waves.
 When he awakens he doesn't remember anything.
 He has no name ...
 See full summary »

-Richter Boudreau is a son of local celebrity Cynthia who is not very successful and works as a film critic for local newspaper.
-In a short time he loses his job, heritage, and one of his "friends" starts to blackmail him.
+Richter Boudreau, the son of local celebrity Cynthia, is not very successful and works as a film critic for a local newspaper.
+In a short time he loses his job and his heritage, and one of his "friends" starts to blackmail him.
 His only hope is that others around him are even bigger dummies.Written by

 9 of 12 people found this review helpful.